thegitofdaniel/italy-population-heatmap/README.md

-# Italiy Population Heatmap
+# Retirement in Italy

 ## Overview
-This repo contains code to visualize the population in each Italian municipality in Southern Italy.
+This repo contains code to visualize the population in each Italian municipality in South Italy.
 The scope of this project is identifying the municipalities that offer financial incentives to move in at retirement age.
 Hence, it highlights Souther Italian cities with less than 20k inhabitants.

-The definition of `Southern Italy` has been made ad hoc, and it includes only the regions covered in this tax incentive program.
+The definition of `South Italy` has been made ad hoc, and it includes only the regions covered in this tax incentive program.

 ## Features